chumaky/datero-docs/docs/installation.md

 One for the web application and one for the database.

 You could run `datero` completely in CLI mode, but it's not handy.
-As a minimum, you probably will want to have an access for the web UI.
+As a minimum, you will probably want to have an access for the web UI.
 Internally, the web application is running on port 80.
+You could map it to any port you want but in examples below we will use port 8080.
+This is to make sure it could be run under non-root user on SE Linux enabled systems.

 If you want to use the database, you will need to map also internal 5432 port for the database.

 API is accessible through the web application under the `/api` path, so you don't need to expose it separately.